O-C-R/accession/README.md

 - http://localhost:12892/match/artworks?input=big%20bird&max=20&format=tombstone

 ##Installing the API on your own machine

 1. Install node.js
 2. npm install
 3. node ocr-app.js
+4. access endpoints at localhost:12892

 ##Preparing data

+##Credits

+MoMA's data is in the public domain under a CC0 License.
+This code is released under a CCA License.